panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 A nice bonus: you can extract the reducer into a separated module and re-use it in other components.
 Plus, you can unit test the reducer even without a component!

-That's the power of *separation of concerns*: the component renders UI and responses to events, while the reducer executes complex state operations.
+That's the power of *separation of concerns*: the component renders UI and responses to events, while the reducer performs state operations.

 ### 4.4 State vs reference